TabbycatDebate/tabbycat/docs/features/check-ins.rst

 The blue "tick" boxes allow you to manually check-in people and/or entire institutions (for *People*) or venues and/or venue groups (for *Venues*) , without the need to scan their identifiers.
 This style of check-in is designed for use an auditorium roll-call type situation where you might be running through a list of people to the room or identifying absences on a per-institution basis.

+    .. note:: A public version of this check-in status page can be enabled under *Setup* > *Configuration* > *Public Features*

-    .. note:: Viewing ballot check-ins is done on the *Results* page for that round.
+Viewing ballot check-ins is done on the *Results* page for that round.